-Show the toolbar button for the last executed preset from the menu list: if you turn off this option the toolbar button that start execution of the last preset will not be displayed.
+Show the toolbar button for the last executed preset from the menu list: if you turn off this option the toolbar button that starts execution of the last used preset will not be displayed.

-Keep the toolbar button for the last executed preset after restart: you should turn on this option if you want to get displayed the toolbar button that start execution of the last preset after restart of the program; this option is enabled when the previous option is turned on.
+Keep the toolbar button for the last executed preset after restart: you should turn on this option if you want to display the toolbar button for the last executed preset after restarting the program; this option is enabled when the previous option is turned on.